demand forecasting

 Read More: We compared the Accuracy of 4 Different Demand Forecasting Methods; Here’s What We Found

-Demand Forecasting examples
+Demand Forecasting Examples

 Some real-world practical examples of Demand Forecasting are – A leading car maker, refers to the last 12 months of actual sales of its cars at model, engine type, and color level; and based on the expected growth, forecasts the short-term demand for the next 12 month for purchase, production and inventory planning purposes.